The face that inspired the "stubble" setting on electric razors.

 When Solid Snake's being an angsty self-proclaimed bastard in the first Metal Gear Solid, he's clean-shaven.
 In Metal Gear Solid 2, when he's being far more personable and open, cue a shadow - apparently to invoke a vagrant living on a miserable budget, according to the character designer.
 Interestingly enough, an Easter Egg allows Raiden to give Snake a shaver as a present right at the start of the game, which causes him to be clean-shaven towards the end.
 You just have to find it first.
 (His friend Otacon also has permastubble, but that's more about being an unkempt Otaku than a badass.)

 In the Metal Gear Solid graphic novel, the artist draws Snake smooth-faced◊ at the start of the story, gritty◊ towards the middle, and with a young beard◊ towards the end (and on the cover of the PSP version), suggesting he just grows facial hair very quickly.

-In the fourth Ace Attorney game, Phoenix Wright sports one, signifying his significant change in life and personality.
+In the fourth game, Phoenix Wright sports one, signifying his significant change in life and personality.

-Gumshoe does, along with a perpetual bandage over what is presumably a shaving cut.
-Since everyone in the games only has one sprite (unless time travel or costume change involved), he never changes.
+Gumshoe has this, along with a perpetual bandage over what is presumably a shaving cut.
+Since everyone in the games only has one sprite (unless time travel or costume change is involved), he never changes.